yt-dlp/yt-dlp/README.md

 ## Subtitle Options:
     --write-sub                      Write subtitle file
-    --write-auto-sub                 Write automatically generated subtitle file
+    --no-write-sub                   Do not write subtitle file (default) --write-auto-sub                 Write automatically generated subtitle file
                                      (YouTube only)
+    --no-write-auto-sub              Do not write automatically generated
+                                     subtitle file (default)
     --all-subs                       Download all the available subtitles of the video
     --list-subs                      List all available subtitles for the video